w3mg/duckrails/README.md

 DuckRails is a development tool.

-It's main purpose is to allow developers to quickly mock API endpoints that for many possible reasons can't reach at a specific time.
+Its main purpose is to allow developers to quickly mock API endpoints that for many possible reasons can't reach at a specific time.

 > If it looks like a duck, walks like a duck and quacks like a duck, then it's a duck